EnautMendi/Muskit/README.md

 In particular, one can specify the number of times a test case must be executed to account for probabilistic nature of quantum programs.
 Also, a user can set a variable, i.e., allInputs to true, if the user doesn;t have the test cases to be executed.
 In this case, a mutant will be executed with all possible inputs, i.e., All Input Coverage criteria.
 If this variable is set to false, then a user must specify test cases in testcase.py file.

 ### analyzerConfig.py
-- analyzerConfig.py.
-A configuration file for Test Analyzer.
+This is a configuration file for Test Analyzer.
 A sample file is available <a href="">here</a>.

-Note that within each file, we provide more details for variable and its possible valid values.
+In particular, one needs to specify a chosen significant level for a statistical test, e.g., p-value=0.05 and a set of test cases.
+Each test case is comma separated and more details can be seen in the provided sample file.

 ## Test Cases
 - testcase.py to specify test cases.
 A sample is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/testCases.py">here </a>